You have begun writing a blog. Whether it is for a client or yourself, you’ve found

-Most people believe that linking to your old post is self- propaganda, and they prefer to link their content to renowned sources online.
+Some people believe that linking to your old posts can be seen as too much self-promotion, and they prefer to link their content to renowned sources online.
 That is not wise, as you have just provided an excellent backlink to an outsider who could care less for the backlink you handed them on a silver platter.
 When you are backlink to your blogs, you invite the readers to your old blog posts.
 That fulfills Google SEO guidelines, and it also allows users to check out your other content.

 #3 Avoid Linking to Major Publishers:

 If you have to choose between backlinking to Forbes and a comparatively struggling blogger who quotes the same information, choose the latter.
 Forbes will never care for the backlink, but the blogger will significantly appreciate the traffic and try to pay you back many folds.
 Backlinking to the local bloggers is the best way to gain a substantial audience.

 #4 Meta-Descriptions Are Important: